It's hard to believe it's already 2019! This year, there's an important solar update every homeowner needs to be aware of.

 Note, if your 30% tax credit is $6,000 total, and you only have $5,000 in personal income taxes one year, you can rollover the remaining $1,000 to next year's income taxes.

 This incentive has been huge for home and business owners since 2005 as part of the Energy Policy Act.
 The federal government has already extended the incentive expiration date twice before.
 The most recent extension in 2016 added a "step down" schedule that gradually phases out the credit over a few years.
+Check out this video to know more about solar tax credit.

 Solar Tax Credit Step Down Schedule